Dr Laurence Wainwright

 Laurence also holds a Master of Science in Sustainable Development from Uppsala University, a Master of Education from the Queensland University of Technology, and a Graduate Certificate in Higher Education Teaching and Learning, Bachelor of Accounting and Bachelor of Business (Honours) from the University of Technology Sydney.

-Prior to commencing his academic career, Laurence worked briefly in the finance industry.
+Prior to commencing his academic career, Laurence worked briefly in the banking and healthcare sectors.
 He has also spent time in the volunteer not-for-profit sector, where he worked with individuals experiencing homelessness and recovering from addiction to find employment.

 Outside of work Laurence enjoys reading, fishing and being in nature.